1889 Cardiganshire County Council election

-The first election to the Cardiganshre County Council was held in January 1889.
+The first election to the Cardiganshire County Council was held across the west Wales county of Cardiganshire in January 1889.
 It was followed by the 1892 election.
 The county was divided into numerous single member wards with two councillors elected to represent Cardigan, Lampeter, New Quay and Llandysul, and four to represent the town of Aberystwyth.
 37 Liberals, 10 Conservatives and 1 Unionist were returned.

-Overview of the Result
+Overview of the result

 1889 was one of those landmark years in the history of Welsh Liberalism, a coming of age symbolized by the triumph across Wales of Liberal candidates in the inaugural county council elections.
 Nowhere was this more striking than in Cardiganshire, where a little over twenty years previously the evictions controversy had been at its most apparent.
 Welsh historiography has, likewise, emphasised the contests in Cardiganshire, citing particular contests (such as those noted below), as symbolic of what occurred throughout Wales.
 If 1868 saw the cracking of the ice, wrote one historian, 1889 was the year of the flood.
 Only three major landowners were returned, namely Lord Lisburne, Herbert Davies-Evans (the Lord Lieutenant of the County) and J.C.
 Harford of Falcondale.

-Unopposed Returns
+Candidates

+39 of the 48 seats were contested and majorities were small in many wards.
+In most cases there were contests between Liberal and Conservative candidates.
+In some wards, a form of 'primary' election took place to decide upon who should run as the Liberal candidate, although in others Liberal candidates fought each other.
+There were fewer instances where two Conservatives contested a seat.

 There were only nine unopposed returns, all of whom were Liberals with the exception of Lord Lisburne in Strata Florida.

-Contested Elections
+In some cases there is an ambiguity in the sources over the party affiliations and this is explained below where relevant.